 Participants will stay in shared hotel accommodations arranged by the program.

 To inquire about using federal financial aid to help toward the expense of this program, contact the Office of Financial Aid as early as possible (non-USD students should contact the financial aid office at their home institution).
-NOTE: To be eligible for federal financial aid, you must be enrolled in a minimum of 6 credits during the summer or 12 credits during fall/spring semester.
+NOTE: To be eligible for federal financial aid for this program, you must be enrolled in a minimum of 6 credits during the summer.

 Applications—including all required pre-decision materials and recommendations—must be submitted online by the deadline specified in the Dates/Deadlines section on this page.
 Incomplete applications cannot be considered.
 To start an application, click the Apply Now button on this page.
 If the Apply Now button does not appear, applications are either not open yet, or it is past the deadline.

-If you have started an application already, use the LOGIN (USD applicants) or NON-USD LOGIN (non-USD applicants) link on this site to return to the materials.
+If you have started an application already, use the LOGIN link on this site to return to the materials.

-This program is intended for students majoring in political science, criminal justice, and international studies.
-Students from other majors may be considered on a space-available basis but they will not be eligible for support from the Farber Fund.
+This program is open only to students majoring in political science, criminal justice, and international studies and who are eligible for support from the Farber Fund.

 All applicants must be in good academic and judicial standing at their home institution.
 For other eligibility requirements, including minimum GPA and any language prerequisites, refer to the Fact Sheet on this page.